 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The Hoosier State train and Amtrak's long-distance Cardinal services combine to provide daily roundtrip passenger rail service between Indianapolis and Chicago, which includes intermediate stops in Crawfordsville, Lafayette, Rensselaer and Dyer.
-For schedule information and to purchase tickets, please visit Amtrak's Cardinal/Hoosier State web page.
+For schedule information and to purchase tickets, please visit the Hoosier State train website.

 Congress voted to end federal support for the Hoosier State and other Amtrak routes of less than 750 miles effective October 2013.
 The state of Indiana partnered with on-line local governments to fund Hoosier State operating and capital costs not covered with ticket revenue.

 Initially INDOT anticipates paying a total of $254,527 per month and the communities of Crawfordsville, Lafayette, Rensselaer, Tippecanoe County and West Lafayette would pay a combined $21,194 per month

 The communities that are contributing funding have a vested interest in improving performance and ensuring accountability for the tax dollars being invested.

 Indiana issued Request for Proposals 1404s1 in April 2014.
 Corridor Capital LLC, Herzog Transit Services Inc./Passenger Transportation Specialists Inc., Iowa Pacific Holdings Inc. and Railmark Holdings Inc. submitted proposals to improve the Hoosier State service, increase the number of passengers and decrease operating costs.